TNT, TBS & TruTV

 Board Member Since 2016

-Brett began his career in entertainment in the mailroom at United Talent Agency, where he quickly rose up through a number of positions eventually becoming an executive at Michael Ovitz’s Artists Television Group.
-After a brief stint as a manager at Artists Management Group, Brett moved back to his true passion, television development, holding positions at Columbia Tri-Star Television, 20thCentury Fox Television, and fox21.
-In these roles, he oversaw the development of such hits as the WB’s Everwood, Fox’s long-running Prison Break, FX’s Sons of Anarchy, the reality hit Beauty and The Geek andFreeride.
-Also during his time at fox21 that Brett developed the drama Savedfor TNT.
-Based on the great working experience with his TNT production counterparts, the quickly-growing network approached him to head up the newly expanding drama division.
+Brett began his career in entertainment in the mailroom at United Talent Agency where he quickly rose up through a number of positions eventually becoming an executive at Michael Ovitz’s Artists Television Group.
+After a brief stint as a talent manager at Artists Management Group, Brett moved back to his true passion, television development, holding positions at Columbia Tri-Star Television, 20th Century Fox Television, and fox21.
+In these roles, he oversaw the development of such hits as the WB’s Everwood, Fox’s long-running Prison Break, FX’s Sons of Anarchy, and the reality hit Beauty and The Geek.